Johnson Controls iSTAR

 Prerequisites

-• Network access to the iSTAR panel on the same network segment (AV:A indicates adjacent network only)
+• Network access to iSTAR panel on local network (not remotely exploitable)

 Exploitability